Frequently Asked Questions about SRPG

 How do I apply to the program?

-Two letters of recommendation are also required.
-Each letter of recommendation will be uploaded by the recommender using the Submit a Recommendation form at http://broad.io/srpgrec.
+Two letters of recommendation are also required for the application.
+Letters must be uploaded by the recommender using the Submit a Recommendation form at http://broad.io/srpgrec.

 When is the application deadline?

-How will students know they’ve been accepted into the program?
+How will students know if they’ve been accepted into the program?

 Applicants will be notified of their acceptance by email as decisions are made.
 All decisions will be made by the end of March.